 The British Parliament lit the spark in London.
 Furious over the Boston Tea Party, the lawmakers passed the Coercive Acts to punish and isolate Massachusetts.
 The most devastating of these was the Massachusetts Government Act.
 It decreed that the people would no longer elect judges, sheriffs and Governor’s Councilors.
 Instead, the royal governor — Gen. Thomas Gage — would appoint them.
 The law also banned Town Meeting except for once a year.
 The patriot propaganda machine called it an attempt to impose “abject slavery” on the people of Massachusetts.

 For the plain folk of the colonial countryside, this was an existential threat.
 The courts of Common Pleas met four times a year, and they mostly adjudicated unpaid debts.
-They had the power to seize property as a remedy.
+They also had the power to seize property as a remedy for indebtedness.

-Now, a judge appointed by the Crown, not answerable to the community, could seize on small debts to foreclose on their farms.
+Now, a judge appointed by the Crown, not answerable to the community, could seize on farmers’ small debts to foreclose on their land.
 The colonists feared the Crown-appointed judges would use the law to reduce them to serfdom.
 Invisible hands across the Atlantic would strip them of their independence.

 The Forgotten Revolution

-When the new law took effect on August 1, 1774, the people were ready.
-They had armed themselves and drilled on town greens.
-Then, in an unprecedented uprising, tens of thousands of plain folk from the Berkshires to Cape Cod rose in mostly peaceful resistance.
-They gathered by the thousands at meeting houses, resolved to close the courts and force the newly appointed judges, sheriffs barristers and justices of the peace to resign.
-Throughout the colony, they forced the courts to close.
-They also intimidated the newly appointed governor’s councilors, including the lieutenant governor, to resign.
+When the new law took effect on Aug.
+1, 1774, the people were ready.
+They had armed themselves and drilled.
+Then, from mid-August to mid-September, they took part in an unprecedented uprising.
+Tens of thousands of plain folk from the Berkshires to Cape Cod gathered at meeting houses, closed the courts and forced the newly appointed judges, sheriffs, barristers and justices of the peace to resign.
+They also intimidated nearly all the 36 newly appointed Governor’s Councilors, including the lieutenant governor, to resign.
 And they held Town Meeting with impunity — in Salem, right under Governor Gage’s nose.

 By the end of September, the British government’s authority in Massachusetts outside of Boston had ended.
-Few plaques mark most of these events, no grand reenactments of the day a kingdom’s power was dissolved by the will of its people.
-But for a month, the farmers, tradesmen and common citizens of Massachusetts won their independence from Britain.
+Few plaques mark these events, textbooks don’t mention how the farmers, tradesmen and common citizens of Massachusetts won their independence from Britain.
 This is the story of their forgotten revolution.

 Worcester Beginnings

-Royal Gov. Thomas Gage had seen it coming, but he couldn’t do anything about it.
+Royal Gov. Thomas Gage had seen it coming.
 He wrote to Lord Dartmouth , Secretary of State for the Colonies, telling him that in Worcester County the colonists openly threatened armed resistance, bought gunpowder and guns and cast ammunition.
+But Gage couldn’t do anything about it.

 The Forgotten Revolution Spreads

-The rebellious colonists coordinated their response to the Massachusetts Government Act, and the forgotten rebolution spread to Springfield, Great Barrington, Plymouth, Cambridge, Tauntaon and Barnstable.
+The rebellious colonists coordinated their response to the Massachusetts Government Act, and the forgotten rebolution spread to Springfield, Great Barrington, Plymouth, Cambridge, Taunton and Barnstable.

 The people of each town being drawn into separate companies marched with staves & musick.
 The trumpets sounding, drums beating, fifes playing and Colours flying, struck the passions of the soul into a proper tone, and inspired martial courage into each.

-Earlier in Great Barrington, 1500 unarmed men filled the meeting house and the roads leading to it on Aug.
+In Great Barrington, 1,500 unarmed men filled the meeting house and the roads leading to it on Aug.
 24, 1774.
 They prevented the judges from entering the building and forced their to resign.
-They also forced one of the king’s justices of the peace to flee from his home to Boston for safety.
+They also intimidated one of the king’s justices of the peace into fleeing from his home to Boston for safety.

-The same thing happened in Concord, where so many people filled the meeting house the newly appointed judges, barristers and sheriff couldn’t get in.
-The court officials repaired to Wright’s Tavern, and offered a compromise: If they could enter the building, they wouldn’t conduct any business.
+In Concord so many people filled the meeting house the newly appointed judges, barristers and sheriff couldn’t get in.
+The court officials repaired to Wright’s Tavern and offered a compromise: If they could enter the building, they wouldn’t conduct any business.
 Their answer came at sundown: No.

 On Sept.
 27, 1774, the new lawyers and justices tried to open the Court of Common Pleas in Plymouth.
 They had as much luck as the others.
 As many as 3,000 militiamen and protesters blocked the courthouse and forced the court officials to publicly resigm.